 8. After attaching the child restraint, test it before you place the child in it.
 Push it from side to side while holding the child restraint near the seat belt path.
 The child restraint should not move more than 1 inch (25 mm), from side to side.
 Try to tug it forward and check to see if the seat belt holds the restraint in place.
-If the restraint is not secure, tighten the seat belt as necessary, or put the restraint in another seat and test it again.
+If the restraint is not secure, tighten the seat belt as necessary and test it again.
 You may need to try a different child restraint.
 Not all child restraints fit in all types of vehicles.